Selecting a Quality Bat House

 MTBC-Approved Bat House Vendors

-The following retailers meet most of our criteria for bat house success and longevity.
-There are likely others providing quality houses, and we would be happy to consider adding them to our list once they pass inspection.
-To seek approval, please follow our Bat House Seal of Approval Instructions for Applicants.
+The following retailers (listed alphabetically) meet most of our criteria for bat house access and longevity, To be considered for our certification program, please use our Bat House Seal of Approval Instructions for Applicants

 Love our content?
 Support us by sharing it!